toreau/perl-presizely/README.md

 ### Quality (JPEG only)

-One number to the right of a 'q' changes the quality of the image.
+One number to the right of a `q` changes the quality of the image.

 ```
 http://127.0.0.1:3000/q75/http://example.com/image.jpg